Graceallison/Predicting-Obesity-Rates-Based-on-Food-Atlas/README.md

 <img src="./Visualizations/testing_scores.png"  width="700" height="400">

-This analysis showed how access to different types of food stores is an indicator of obesity rates among adults and found that there is a relationship between access to food stores and obesity among adults.
+This analysis showed how the access to food stores and the number of food stores available is an indicator of obesity rates among adults and found that there is a relationship between access to food stores and obesity among adults.
 Throughout our analysis, areas with low access to healthy food options tend to have higher adult obesity and diabetes rates.
-However, the model scores were not very high and provide evidence that these factors were the only variables affecting obesity.
+However, the model scores never reached above a .73 on the testing so that provides evidence that these factors are not the only variables affecting obesity.
 In the U.S., healthier food items tend to be a lot more expensive than unhealthy food items.
 As a result, even if the counties had a lot of different food options and easy access to healthier food stores, a low-income household will choose the cheapest option and ignore the health consequences.
 Some counties had a small number of grocery stores and access to healthy food options, and many households do not have access to a car.
 The lack of access to supermarkets has a greater chance of health challenges such as diabetes, heart disease, and cancer.
 Unhealthy food may be a lot cheaper in the short run but there is significant evidence that unhealthy eating will lead to diabetes, cardiovascular disease, and other life-threatening diseases.
 The consequences, in the long run, are a lot worse.
 In order to end obesity in the U.S., we need to make healthier food options more affordable.
 If we were to conduct this study again, we would want to look at the prices of the food items and make interaction terms with the price variables and the store's variables.
 Prices have a lot of impact on what Americans choose to eat.
 Therefore, the regression with food prices might have a higher score and show a stronger relationship to the obesity rate in adults.
-We would also want to analyze changes in obesity rate within each county and analyze more closely the relationship with region and obesity rates.
+We would also want to analyze changes in the obesity rate within each county and analyze more closely the relationship with the region and obesity rates.

 ## Sources